Silver Beds and Marine Sediments 1

 The only lasting truth is change.

-This dazzling building, an astonishment of human and non-human ideas and processes, is likely to survive the next imminent sea and river waters rising.
+This dazzling building, an astonishment of human and non-human processes, seems a likely survivor of the next 'imminent' sea and river waters rising.

-What lies behind our seemingly insatiable spectatorial drive to be transported beyond the ‘here and now’?
-My unplanned thoughts an unconscious beat at the edge of language.
+I wonder too - what lies behind our seemingly insatiable spectatorial drive to be transported beyond the ‘here and now’?
+My unplanned thoughts, an unconscious beat at the edge of language.

 I question whether wonder can be productive.